aakash17kc/ContentServer/Production.md

 * We can use Helm for package management.
 I've added a sample helm chart that will deploy the service.
 * We can use Terraform for to create and deploy resources.
 * We can use AWS S3 for storing images data.
-* We can use AWS EKS for Kubernetes and AWS ECR for storing docker images.
-We can implement a rolling update strategy for simple services or blue-green deployment strategy for user facing services.
+* We can use AWS EKS for Kubernetes for deployment and AWS ECR for storing docker images.
+We can implement a blue-green deployment strategy to minimise downtime.
 * We can use AWS Lambda for serverless functions.
 * We can use AWS Route 53 for DNS.
 * We can use AWS SNS/SQS for message queuing and event driven flow.